dataliterate/SVG-Cleaner/README.md

 I needed a library to work with [SVG-Stacker](http://github.com/preciousforever/SVG-Stacker), that could rename IDs and keep the references inside the SVG document structure intact.
 SVG-Stacker merges different svg files and needs to make sure that the ids from different files are unique in the merged version.
-If found that Scour implemented that feature.
+I found that Scour implemented that feature.

 The goal of the port was to bring the power of Scour to the JavaScript world, make it available as commandline tool and usable as module for node.js.